bobblanchett/WarpWar_Mailing_List_Archive/README.md

 The Yahoo mailing list is at https://groups.yahoo.com/neo/groups/WarpWar/conversations/topics

-The Point-in-time copy of the message corpus is in this archive and was also transferred to a Groups.io group
+The Point-in-time copy of the message corpus is in this archive and was also transferred to a Groups.io group given the increasing unreliability of the Yahoo Groups service,

+The Groups.io warpwar group is at

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjk2NDA0ODA5XX0=
+eyJoaXN0b3J5IjpbMTQxNzA0MTYwN119
 -->